sensationmm/socket/packages/apps/www/src/content/blog/what-could-the-energy-industry-be-doing-to-better-help-vulnerable-customers.md

 ---
 date: 2019-10-21T21:13:00.404Z
+title: >-
-title: What could the energy industry be doing to better help vulnerable customers?
+  Tom - What could the energy industry be doing to better help vulnerable customers?
 seo:
   metaDescription: What could the energy industry be doing to better help vulnerable customers?
   pageTitle: What could the energy industry be doing to better help vulnerable customers?